brettz9/webappfind/README.md

 1. Option to confirm reading and/or saving of data upon each attempt and/or display the proposed diffs before saving.
 (See "Implementation notes" section).
 1. Piggyback on drag-and-drop file capabilities (or create own) to allow files dropped in this way to be saved back to disk and/or path provided to the app.
 1. Open up wiki for custom type documentation/links with "proposal", "accepted", etc. statuses similar to the WhatWG meta tags wiki?
 Even if filetypes.json is used with "register" on "defaultHandlers", it may be convenient to have a separate spec URL, including for cases where the file extension is used without filetypes.json.
-1. Allow filetypes.json to designate icon files (as well as suggested shortcut names?) for use with [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) executables so the user will not need to create their own icon?
+1. Allow filetypes.json to designate icon files (as well as suggested shortcut names?) for use with [Executable Builder](https://github.com/brettz9/executable-builder) executables so the user will not need to create their own icon?
 Would executables or batch files (or filebrowser-enhanced) be able to pre-read the current directory and parse the JSON file and then delegate to another executable associated with this icon?

 # Possible future mode additions